BrianAcosta110325/todoapp-fe/README.md

 ### `npm run start`

-Runs the app in development mode.
+Starts the app in development mode.
-Open [http://localhost:8080](http://localhost:8080) to check it in the browser.
+Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

-The page reloads automatically when you save changes.
-You’ll also see lint errors directly in the console.
+The app reloads automatically when you save changes, and lint errors are displayed in the console.

 ### `npm run test`

-Launches the test runner in interactive watch mode.
+Runs the test suite in interactive watch mode.
-Useful to make sure everything works while developing.
+This is useful for ensuring the app works as expected during development.

 ## Components Overview

 ### `App`

-Main component that combines and structures all the smaller components.
+The main component that initializes the app and combines all other components.
-It also handles the initialization of variables and sets up the basic layout.
+It sets up the layout and handles global state where necessary.

 ---

 ### `Filter`

-Allows filtering Todos by:
+A component for filtering tasks based on:

 - Text
 - Priority
-- Completed status
+- Completion status

-The filter sends query parameters to the backend API to get the filtered results.
+It sends query parameters to the backend API to fetch filtered results.

 ---

 ### `CreateTodo`

-Displays a form to create a new Todo.
+A form component for creating new tasks.
-It collects the input data and sends it as JSON to the backend via the API so the Todo can be added.
+It collects user input and sends it as JSON to the backend API to add a new task.

 ---

 ### `Metrics`

-Shows stats about Todos, including:
+Displays statistics about tasks, including:

-- General average time to complete a Todo
+- Average time to complete a task
 - Priority-based average completion time

-All data is provided by the backend.
+All data is fetched from the backend.

 ---

 ### `List`

-Displays all the Todos returned from the backend.
+Displays the list of tasks fetched from the backend.
-Includes a bunch of features to interact with the list:
+It includes several interactive features:

-- **Edit**: Update an existing Todo (uses the same logic as creation)
+- **Edit**: Update an existing task using the same form as task creation.
-- **Pagination**: Navigate through multiple pages of Todos
+- **Pagination**: Navigate through multiple pages of tasks.
-- **Mark as Done/Undone**: Toggle the completed status
+- **Mark as Done/Undone**: Toggle the completion status of a task.
-- **Sorting**: Order by priority or due date
+- **Sorting**: Order tasks by priority or due date.
-- **Delete**: Remove a Todo
+- **Delete**: Remove a task from the list.
-- **Due Date Color Coding**: Each Todo is styled based on how close the due date is, according to the backend
+- **Due Date Color Coding**: Tasks are styled based on how close their due date is.